-Students have the option of choosing up to two additional members to serve as part of the thesis committee.
-(Note: Biomedical Sciences students can only add one additional member).
+Students have the option of choosing up to three additional members to serve as part of the thesis committee.
+(Note: Biomedical Sciences students can only add two additional members).
 It is advised that students consult with their Thesis Chair prior to selecting additional members.
 Additional members are not required to be faculty members at UCF.